RvN-DK/pillbox_beds_with_heal/README.md

 #Changes 26/06-2019

-Added a new verion that is standalone so its works on vrp framework
+Added a new verion that is standalone so its works on vrp framework (The notifications are made with mythic_notify so if you dont use that notify script you need to change the notifications in the client file)

 #Changes 25/06-2019